nushell/nushell.github.io/book/spread_operator.md

 Suppose you have multiple lists you want to concatenate together, but you also want to intersperse some individual values.
-This can be done with `append` and `prepend`, but the spread operator lets you do it more easily.
+This can be done with `append` and `prepend`, but the spread operator can let you do it more easily.

 ```nushell
 > let dogs = [Spot, Teddy, Tommy]